Exact Solutions for the NP-hard Wasserstein Barycenter Problem using a Doubly Nonnegative Relaxation and a Splitting

+We continue in \Cref{sect:notation} with preliminary notation.
+The main NP-hard~\Cref{prob:mainWB} and connections to Euclidean distance matrices, \EDMp, are given in~\Cref{sect:simpWB}.
 A regularized, facially reduced, doubly nonnegative, \DNNp, relaxation is derived in~\Cref{sect:relaxprob}.
 The \FR in the relaxation fits \emph{naturally} with applying a splitting approach.
-This is presented in~\Cref{sect:ADMMalg}.
-We include special bounding techniques and heuristics on the dual multipliers for accelerating the splitting algorithm.
-The algorithm provides \emph{provable} lower and upper bounds for the original NP-hard~\Cref{prob:mainWB}.
+This is presented in~\Cref{sect:ADMMalg} along with special bounding techniques and heuristics on the dual multipliers for accelerating the splitting algorithm.
+The algorithm provides \emph{provable} lower and upper bounds for the original NP-hard~\Cref{prob:mainWB} that are attained by dual and primal feasible solutions, respectively.
 Thus a \emph{zero} gap (called a duality gap) proves optimality.
 Our empirics are given in~\Cref{sect:numerics}.

 In~\Cref{sect:multoptgaps} we prove that multiple optimal solutions can lead to duality gaps.
 We include specific instances.
 Our concluding remarks are in~\Cref{sect:concl}.